 The Peasall Sisters recorded Maybelle Carter’s tune ‘In the Highways’ specifically for this soundtrack.
 At the time of the movie’s release in 2000, the young group of three siblings was busy touring and releasing music.
 Though they are no longer together, a big part of their legacy lives on in the movie.
 Maybelle Carter was part of the famous Carter Family band, including June Carter, before she met Johnny Cash.

-> Related: Hear about more highways on our list of the best songs about cars.
+Related: best songs about cars.

-> I Am Weary (Let Me Rest) – The Cox Family
+I Am Weary (Let Me Rest) – The Cox Family

 Americana musician Pete Roberts originally wrote ‘I Am Weary (Let Me Rest)’ in the early 1930s.
 He was an instrumental figure in the early days of the Bluegrass movement.
 He often played with the group The Country Gentlemen.
 The Cox Family recorded their own version of this classic song for the O Brother, Where Art Thou? film.

 Related: best bluegrass music ever recorded.

 O Death – Ralph Stanley

 Ralph Stanley’s version of this vintage Appalachian-style traditional won him a Grammy.
 Originally, soundtrack producer T-Bone Burnett wanted a simple banjo instrumental song for the film.
 But Stanley convinced him otherwise when he recorded an acapella version in the studio.
 The song is often associated with Baptist preacher Lloyd Chandler from the early 1920s.